ashwingowardhan/DataEngineeringFirstProject/README.md

 # DataEngineeringFirstProject
 This is my first data engineering project which I learned from Youtube tutorials

+### Programming Languages used
+    - Python
+    - SQL
+### Tools and technologies used
+    - PostgreSQL
+    - Jupyter Notebook

 ### Description of files and folders

   ##### 1. "Data Model Exercise.ipynb" file